Banning cryptocurrency trade in Nigeria: Was the CBN right? - Businessday NG

 While the government of some countries (such as the USA) may have imposed some form of regulation to guide cryptocurrency usage, a host of other non-conforming nations have resorted to “quasi-regulatory” styles of imposing binding rules on the public.

-Some countries like India, China, Nepal, Morocco, Algeria and Nigeria have outrightly outlawed the operations of crypto exchanges in their nations, inducing widespread arguments among merchants and operators of the blockchain-dependent digital currency apologists.
+Countries like India, China, Nepal, Morocco, Algeria and Nigeria have outrightly outlawed the operations of crypto exchanges, inducing widespread arguments among merchants and operators of the blockchain-dependent digital currency apologists.

 The reluctance and scepticism of some governments to embrace cryptocurrency perhaps stem from the little influence they possess over it.